 - Witness interviews – Other drivers, pedestrians, and other witnesses who saw the accident can also provide additional information about what occurred.
 Expert witnesses can also be called to give testimony in contentious accident claims.

 - Accident reconstruction teams – Using sophisticated investigative techniques, computer software, and other tools, accident reconstruction teams can provide a second-by-second breakdown of an accident, offering a more complete picture of what happened and who is at fault.

 What If I Am Sure the Left-Hand Turn Accident Wasn’t My Fault?

 Sometimes the police will cite someone for an accident even if it wasn’t their fault.
 This can be very frustrating if it happens to you, but don’t panic.
 In these situations, your best bet is to talk to a lawyer as soon as possible.
 A lawyer can review your case, explain your options, and launch an investigation to determine who was truly at fault.

 If you are cited for an accident that you believe was not your fault, it’s vital that you don’t speak to anyone about the accident except for your attorney.
 You especially do not want to speak to the other driver or his or her insurer, as they will likely attempt to blame you for the entirety of the accident.

-How Much Compensation Can I Get for My Accident?
+How Much Compensation Can I Get for My Accident in GA?

 Georgia law allows accident victims to pursue fair compensation from whoever is responsible for their injuries.
 Potential compensation in left-hand turn accident claims includes: